-HST130 American Studies
+HST130 American Studies 3

-Prerequisite: Reading proficiency American Studies is designed to encourage the study and understanding of the United States and its culture through personal contact with historic areas.
+American Studies is designed to encourage the study and understanding of the United States and its culture through personal contact with historic areas.
 American Studies includes an extensive tour, study sessions, and a research project.
 (D)